GUT-AI/gut-ai/model_zoo/README.rst

 Representation Learning Models (RLMs)
 -------------------------------------

-**Note:** RLMs are **task-agnostic** models which are typically used at the **state of Preprocessing** (which is sometimes wrongly called "pretraining" phase).
+**Note:** RLMs are **task-agnostic** models which are typically used at the **state of Preprocessing** (which is sometimes incorrectly called "pretraining" phase).
 They are typically trained using *Self-Supervised Learning*, but Supervised and (narrow-sense) Unsupervised Learning can also be used.
 The end goal is to extract dense **representations / features / embeddings**.
 This is typically trained at an *external, larger* dataset than the one for the Downstream Task.

 .. raw:: html